DanielTockan/Crypto-Tracker/README.md

   }
 ```

-I finally passed the objects as arguemnts to the plot within the JSX:
+I finally passed the objects as arguments to the plot within the JSX:

 ```js
 <Plot